GST Input Tax Credit Explained [Video]

 The addition and modification done by the recipient in Form GSTR-2 will be made available to supplier in Form GSTR- 1A for his acceptance.

 Input credit will be available only when the Monthly returns (Form GSTR-3) are filed by the supplier along with payment tax.
-The final acceptance of Input Tax credit will be communicated in Form GST ITC-1.
+The final acceptance of Input Tax credit will be communicated in Form GST MIS-1.

 Let us understand this with an example